HISTORIC TENT CITY

 Colony Days Historic Tent City is fully-operated by community volunteers — we couldn’t do it without you

 Atascadero Colony Days’ Tent City arose from an idea to bring Atascadero’s 1914-1916 Tent City period to life.
 The historic Tent City re-enactment is peopled with exhibitors from the community, each sharing part of the early Atascadero story.
 The 2018 event will take place on Saturday, Oct.
 6. The Tent City re-enactment will be held in the Sunken Gardens for the second year.

-It grew from nine small tents and two large ones — showing residential camp life and a school and a land office — to a teeming little community that includes the Land Office, Ice Cream Parlor, a working Blacksmith, John J. Roth (architect), Atascadero Mutual Water Company (first business in Atascadero), Agriculture/Apples, Mercantile, Atascadero News outlet, Diner, Red Cross, Barbershop, and Federated church (heart of service for the community).
+Tent City grew from nine small tents and two large ones — showing residential camp life and a school and a land office — to a teeming little community that includes the Land Office, Ice Cream Parlor, a working Blacksmith, John J. Roth (architect), Atascadero Mutual Water Company (first business in Atascadero), Agriculture/Apples, Mercantile, Atascadero News outlet, Diner, Red Cross, Barbershop, and Federated church (heart of service for the community).
 It also boasts a stage, residences, and a very active games area.

-Volunteer to help with Tent City
+Some ways to help with Tent City

 - Strong volunteers to help move heavy items in and out of Sunken Gardens